OpenDSA/OpenDSA/RST/source/Development/MCST.rst

    include any marked vertex :math:`v_i, i \leq j`, because to do so would form a cycle.

+.. avembed:: AV/Development/PrimAVPE.html pe

 ..
 TODO::
    :type: Exercise

-   Proficiency exercise for Kruskal's algorithm.
+   Proficiency exercise for Prim's algorithm.

 Kruskal's Algorithm
 -------------------